wavesymphony/Table-Top-RPG-Price-Charting-Site/README.md

 ![Preview](https://github.com/wavesymphony/Table-Top-RPG-Price-Charting-Site/blob/Images/Database%20PHP.drawio-2.png?raw=true)

 ## User Stories
-As a user I want/need to document my collection So that I can keep track of my items.
+As a user I want/need to document my collection So that I can keep track of my items.<br>
-As a user I want/need to price my items So that so that I can keep track of my collections value As a user I want/need to track items I don't own So that I know what items to add to my collection As a user I want/need to view others collections So that I know what people are buying/selling As a user I want/need to see what is being sold So that I can sell my own items
+As a user I want/need to price my items So that so that I can keep track of my collections value.<br>
+As a user I want/need to track items I don't own So that I know what items to add to my collection.<br>
+As a user I want/need to view others collections So that I know what people are buying/selling.<br>
+As a user I want/need to see what is being sold So that I can sell my own items.<br>

 ## User Cases
 ### Logging in
-		User access to database/website
+User access to database/website<br>
-		Users of the site
+Users of the site<br>
 ### Users will log into a log in portal
-		The user is logged in
+The user is logged in<br>
 ### Personal User Portal
-		The user
+The user<br>
-		The user will be greeted by a portal with all there personal items The user will manage and add/delete from their collection
+The user will be greeted by a portal with all there personal items<br>
+The user will manage and add/delete from their collection<br>
 ### Database
-		Main item database
+Main item database<br>
-		The user
+The user<br>
-		The user will browse the collection catalog
+The user will browse the collection catalog<br>
-		The user will be able to browse, find, and add items from the main collection
+The user will be able to browse, find, and add items from the main collection<br>
 ### Add to catelog
-		Add to the catalog
+Add to the catalog<br>
-		The user
+The user<br>
-		The user seeks to add a product to the main catalog The item is added to the main catalog
+The user seeks to add a product to the main catalog<br>
+The item is added to the main catalog<br>
 ### Browsing the catalog by type
-		Price charting
+Price charting<br>
-		The user
+The user<br>
-		Organize by price/items/popular/new
+Organize by price/items/popular/new<br>
-		The user will be able to organize or sort the list by certain criteria
+The user will be able to organize or sort the list by certain criteria<br>

 ## Use Case Diagram
 ![Preview](https://github.com/wavesymphony/Table-Top-RPG-Price-Charting-Site/blob/Images/UserCases.drawio.png?raw=true)
 ![Preview](https://github.com/wavesymphony/Table-Top-RPG-Price-Charting-Site/blob/Images/UserCase.drawio.png?raw=true)